Mission 17 · Stage 2

 Code lab — try on your own

-1. Add a comment on randomSeed line explaining different rolls each run.
+1. Add a note (comment) on the randomSeed line that says it makes different rolls each run.

 Code walkthrough